conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-security-mode.md

 Previously both these questions were resolved by the GATEWAY_SECURITY_PROTOCOL.
 Instead, we set _the what_ using `GATEWAY_SECURITY_MODE` and simplify the options for the how, which is still set using `GATEWAY_SECURITY_PROTOCOL`.

+We will also derive whether acl is enabled from our security mode, meaning we can decommission the `GATEWAY_ACL_ENABLED` environment variable.

 ## Am I affected?

 This change is backwards compatible, we still support delegated protocols.
 Your current configuration will automatically map like so: